Skip to content

 Learn how Bravo complies with the SMS SHAFT policy, outlining restrictions on sending promotional messages related to sex, hate, alcohol, firearms, and tobacco.

-Please be advised that the following information is provided for informational purposes only and does not constitute legal advice.
+⚠️ Please note: The information in this article is provided for informational purposes only and does not constitute legal advice

 What happens when a violation occurs?